 How Much Is Enough?

 The daily recommended intake of vitamin D is 600 IU for those up to the age of 70.
 It’s boosted to 800 IU per day for those over 70.
 The American Academy of Pediatrics recommends that infants get at least 400 IU of vitamin D per day.
 This is to prevent the crippling disease rickets, which causes bone malformation.
-Other diseases connected with vitamin D deficiency include cancer, coronary heart disease, type-1 diabetes, multiple sclerosis, Crohn’s disease and rheumatoid arthritis.
+Other diseases connected with this vitamin deficiency include cancer, coronary heart disease, type-1 diabetes, multiple sclerosis, Crohn’s disease and rheumatoid arthritis.

 As vitamin D affects the expression of about 10% of the body’s genes, its levels can have a major impact on one’s disposition to some diseases and cancers.
 Some studies show that optimal vitamin D levels cut the risk of some cancers by 60%.
 Because of calcitriol’s ability to regulate the rate of calcium and phosphorus resorption from bone, it’s been used in a clinical setting to cut the risk of osteoporosis.